cea-hpc/modules/doc/source/module.rst

 .. envvar:: __MODULES_LMEXTRATAG

- A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through the ``--tag`` option.
+ A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through the :option:`--tag` option.
 Each element in this list starts by the name of the loaded *modulefile* followed by all explicitly set tags applying to it.
 The loaded modulefile and its tags are separated by the ampersand character.

- This environment variable is intended for :command:`module` command internal use to distinguish from all tags those that have been specifically set with ``--tag`` option.
+ This environment variable is intended for :command:`module` command internal use to distinguish from all tags those that have been specifically set with :option:`--tag` option.

  .. only:: html